 10.5 These terms and conditions contain the entire agreement between you and Field Gibson Media.

-These terms and conditions were updated on 14 December 2017 and have substantially amended our previous terms and conditions.
-Please read them carefully and keep a copy for your records.
+These terms and conditions were updated on 05 January 2021 and replace our previous terms and conditions.

 Field Gibson Media Limited respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data when you visit our websites as well as your privacy rights and how the law protects you.
 The websites covered by this privacy notice are as follows: www.environmental-finance.com, www.insuranceerm.com, www.insuranceassetrisk.com, www.insuranceriskdata.com, www.fieldgibsonmedia.com and www.bonddata.org ("Websites").